Shettles method: Effectiveness

 Multiple studies have confirmed Dr. Shettles's findings that the larger X-bearing, female producing spermatozoa are hardier, another factor that is important in his method.
-Men who work at high altitudes, in high heat environments and in situations that expose them to various toxic substances and other forms of physiological stress have been reported to give birth to far more girls than boys.
+Men who work at high altitudes, in high heat environments and in situations that expose them to various toxic substances and other forms of physiological stress have been reported to sire far more girls than boys.
 OBGYN News, October 15–31, 1982, for example, reported on a study of undersea divers in Australia showing that their offspring were almost 2-1 female.

 The researchers cited other data indicating a similar situation involving pilots of high-altitude military aircraft.
 Dr. Shettles contended that atmospheric pressures, tight fitting clothing and many other stressors could favor the X-bearing spermatozoa.
 Another study, reported upon in Discover Magazine in 1988 called "Girls from Space," found that both high altitude tactical pilots and astronauts fathered far more daughters than sons.

-A 2006 letter published by BMJ, however, reviewing some of the research, claims that "So far, researchers have found no morphological differences between human X sperm and Y sperm", ignoring prior findings to the contrary, including some published in the same journal just the year before.
+A 2006 letter published by The BMJ, however, reviewing some of the research, claims that "So far, researchers have found no morphological differences between human X sperm and Y sperm", ignoring prior findings to the contrary, including some published in the same journal just the year before.

 A May 2021 article in Fertility & Sterility reflected on a paper published in the same journal 50 years earlier that month, stating that "...scientific journals such as Fertility and Sterility and The New England Journal of Medicine have continued to publish research dispelling the claims of the Shettles Method."